GovTechSG/techpass-user-docs/docs/support.md

 Go to https://aka.ms/sspr.

 ## Reset your password (For Public Officer only)
 If your account is locked or forget your password, you may attempt accessing https://aka.ms/sspr to reset.
-Please contact WOG tech support if there are problems.
+Please contact WOG AAD tech support if there are problems.

 ## Reset Authenticator (MFA) for new mobile devices
 If you have a new mobile device, you'll need to set it up to work with multi-factor verification.
 This is a multi-step solution.